cortinico/cortinico.github.io/_posts/2018-11-27-junit-rules.md

     ?.retryCount ?: 0
 ```

 Again we filter the annotations getting only the `RetryOnFailure` and we get the first result.
-If the result is missing, the `firstOrNull` method will return null and thanks to the elvis operator (`?:`) we'll default the field to 0.
+If the result is missing, the `firstOrNull` method will return null and thanks to the elvis operator (`?:`) we'll default the value to 0.

 Then we can try to run the test `retryCount + 1` times till we get a success: